-The IPHD is devoted to the advancement of public health dentistry through the exploration of related research, practice, and policy developments.
-We publish original research articles, brief reports, review articles, research methods articles, special issues, guest editorials and commentaries, letters to the editor, and book reviews.
-Regular-length scientific articles should be between 2,000 and 3,000 words in length, with no more than about six tables or figures.
-Brief communications are limited to 1,000-1,500 words, one to two tables or figures, an abstract of 150 words or less, and 10 or fewer references.
-They undergo peer review similar to regular-length submissions.
-Special issues and supplements may be published, the full cost being paid by the authors or sponsoring agency.
+The Journal of Public Health Dentistry is devoted to the advancement of public health dentistry through the exploration of related research, practice, and policy developments.
+We publish original research articles, brief reports, review articles, research methods articles, community action reports, special issues, guest editorials and commentaries, letters to the editor, and book reviews.
+Regular-length Scientific Articles should be between 2,000 and 3,000 words in length, with no more than about six tables or figures.
+Brief Communications are limited to 1,000-1,500 words, no more than two tables or figures, an abstract of 150 words or less, and 10 or fewer references.
+Brief Communications undergo peer review similar to regular-length submissions.
+Community Action Reports highlight practice-based programs or policy initiatives of widespread interest to the dental public health community, and are 1,000-1,500 words.
+Special Issues and Supplements to regular issues may be published, the full cost being paid by the authors or sponsoring agency.
 Contact the editor for further information.